VanOvermeire/dynamodb-helper/README.md

 - Vec<Number>
 - HashMap<String, String>

-Do note that DynamoDB only supports strings, numbers and booleans for key types.
+Note that DynamoDB *only supports strings, numbers and booleans for key types*.

-Saving as string or number *sets* is not possible.
+Saving as string or number *sets* is not possible, other types of maps and vecs are still TODO.

 ### Exclusions